elliotjames-paschal/mhtexp2python/README.md

 python bootstrap_test_with_stata.py
 ```

-This requires Stata to be installed and generates comparison tables showing exact replication of Stata results.
+This function requires Stata to be installed and will:
+1. Generate test data and run the original Stata `mhtexp2` procedure
+2. Export bootstrap samples and results from Stata
+3. Apply Python corrections using the same bootstrap data
+4. Generate detailed comparison tables showing exact replication

+You can also validate against your own Stata results by running the bootstrap test with your data.

 ## Package Structure